What Is Arthrogryposis?

 Casting and braces are follow-up treatments to an open reduction or osteotomy.
 A cast helps keep the bones in their proper place.
 Later, a brace replaces the cast to further correct joint damage.
 Some children need to wear the brace at all times.
 Others only need to do so when sleeping or moving.

-If your child has AMC, Gillette Children’s Specialty Healthcare will work closely with you and your family to create a treatment plan customized to your child’s specific needs.
+If your child has AMC, Gillette Children’s will work closely with you and your family to create a treatment plan customized to your child’s specific needs.
 Our multidisciplinary team uses in-depth knowledge and expertise to help your child maintain joint mobility and improve joint function.

 At Gillette, your child might meet with internationally recognized experts in the following specialties and services: